caspergrl/GT-UX-UI-Dec2022-June2023/17-week/01-lesson.md

 - We created a wireframe for a mobile travel app prototype.
 First, we researched our assumptions about our users and then used their insights to create a product that is both useful and functional.

 **During weeks 8-15, we learned how to build and add visual design to our prototypes.**

-> :briefcase: **Employer Competitive Note:** Remind students how the skills learned in the UI portion of the boot camp make them more attractive to potential employers.

 - We crafted sleek designs by applying Gestalt principles of visual design and learned how to design on a grid to create a fluid and responsive layout.